sidd-dalal/Cloud-Projects/Project3:S3/README.md

-Projects implementing S3 buckets:
 Hosting a Static Website on S3